michaeljneely/CT414-Assignment-1-RMI-Server/README.md

  - [Apache2](https://hub.docker.com/_/httpd/)
  - [Java](https://hub.docker.com/_/openjdk/)

 The server begins by starting apache to serve the common interfaces in 'ct414.jar' and the necessary class stubs in 'ct414server.jar'.
-It then begins the java rmi server on port 1099 and exports and binds the server object.
+It then begins the java rmi server on port 1099 and exports and binds the server object after a successful run of the test suite.

 ## Prerequisites
 - Linux server (preferably Ubuntu)